foundrybot-ca/foundrybot/README.md

 Proxmox node (this example), or
 Cloud account (AWS / other KVM-based clouds), or Bare-metal box that can boot UEFI images.

-# The script itself is agnostic:

-it just builds signed images and talks to whatever can load them.
-Proxmox is the default “easy path” to show the idea.

-# clonebot.sh - point and shoot template builder/deployment script with cpef and zfs zvols